 The buyer must provide a new certificate if any information on a certificate has changed.

-The IRS may withdraw the buyer's right to provide a certificate if the buyer uses the aviation-grade kerosene to which a certificate relates other than as stated in the certificate
+The IRS may withdraw the buyer's right to provide a certificate if the buyer uses the kerosene for use in aviation to which a certificate relates other than as stated in the certificate.